Seagram: Path to destruction

 In 1995, Edgar Bronfman Jr. was eager to enter the film and electronic media business.
-On April 6, 1995, after being approached by Bronfman, DuPont announced a deal whereby the company would buy back its shares from Seagram for $US9 billion.
+On April 6, 1995, after being approached by Bronfman, DuPont announced a deal whereby the company would buy back its shares from Seagram for US$9 billion.
 Seagram was heavily criticized by the investment community; its 24.3% stake in DuPont accounted for 70% of Seagram's earnings.
 Standard & Poor's took the unusual step of stating that the sale of the DuPont interest could result in a downgrade of Seagram's more than $4.2 billion of long-term debt.
 Bronfman used the proceeds of the sale to acquire a controlling interest in MCA from Matsushita, whose assets included Universal Pictures and its theme parks a year after.

 Later in 1998, Seagram purchased PolyGram for $10.6 billion, and scattered the assets within Universal Studios, notably both Universal Music Group and Universal Pictures.
-The same year, Seagram sold to PepsiCo its juice business Tropicana Products for $3.1 billion.
+The same year, Seagram sold its juice business Tropicana Products to PepsiCo for $3.1 billion.

 In 2000, Seagram's entertainment division was sold to Vivendi, and, after Vivendi had acquired French media giant Groupe Canal+, it became part of the new company, Vivendi Universal, on 11 December 2000.
 The beverage division was sold to Diageo and Pernod Ricard.

 In a 2013 interview with The Globe and Mail, Charles Bronfman (uncle of Edgar Jr.) stated about the decisions leading to the demise of Seagram: "It was a disaster, it is a disaster, it will be a disaster.
 It was a family tragedy."

 Post-bankruptcy fate of assets

 Seagram's brand outlived the company, as seen on this 2011 truck of Seagram's Escapes ready-to-drink alcoholic beverages.

-By the time Vivendi began auctioning off Seagram's beverages business, the once-renowned operation consisted of around 180 alcoholic drink brands and brand extensions in addition to its original high-profile brand names.
+By the time Vivendi began auctioning off Seagram's beverages business, the operation consisted of around 180 alcoholic drink brands and brand extensions in addition to its original high-profile brand names.

-In 2002, The Coca-Cola Company acquired Seagram's mixers (ginger ale, tonic water, club soda and seltzer water) from Pernod Ricard and Diageo, as well as signing a long-term agreement to use the Seagram name from Pernod Ricard for these products.
+In 2002, The Coca-Cola Company acquired Seagram's Mixers (ginger ale, tonic water, club soda, and seltzer water) from Pernod Ricard and Diageo, as well as signing a long-term agreement to use the Seagram name from Pernod Ricard for these products.

 A licence from Pernod Ricard to produce Seagram's Cooler Escapes and Seagram's malt-beverage brands has been held by North American Breweries (formerly KPS) since 2009.

 On April 19, 2006, Pernod Ricard announced that they would be closing the former Seagram distillery in Lawrenceburg, Indiana, US.
 The distillery was sold in 2007 to CL Financial, a holding company based in Trinidad and Tobago which then collapsed and required government intervention.
 They operated the distillery as Lawrenceburg Distillers Indiana.
 In December 2011, the distillery was purchased by MGP Ingredients, headquartered in Atchison, Kansas.
 It is now known as MGP of Indiana, and continues to be the source of the components of Seagram's Seven Crown, now owned by Diageo.

 Brands

-Seagram's had more than 180 alcohol brands at the time the wine and spirits division sale to Diageo and Pernod-Ricard:
+Seagram's had more than 180 alcohol brands at the time of the wine and spirits division sale to Diageo and Pernod-Ricard: